aloksh85/CarND-Traffic-Sign-Classifier-Project/ProjectWriteUp/Writeup.md

 In order to improve the performance, I added regularization via dropout.
 I added a dropout layer after each fully connected layer with a keep_probability of 0.5.
 With regularization, I was able to achieve to higher validation accuracy ~90% but I noticed that it did not increase beyond that even when I tried tuning epochs and learning rate.

 Based on some discusssion with fellow students, I did not normalize the data during pre-processing.
 Whe I train the model on grayscale images I consistently get a validation accuracy greater than 93% and a comparable test accuracy of ~92%.

-It is not clear to me why normalization of data in this case is leading to undefitting
+It is not clear at this point why normalization of data in this case is leading to undefitting and lower accuracies on validation set

 My final model results were:
 * training set accuracy of 98.8% (Cell 12 of notebook)